 - Wounds that don’t heal normally

-We provide respectful, compassionate care for HIV/AIDS patients.
-Each patient works with a specific physician and appointments are scheduled in advance.
-This assures continuity of care and short wait times.
+We provide respectful, compassionate care for persons living with HIV.
+Each patient works with a specific physician and appointments are scheduled in advance to ensure continuity of care.

 The medication should be used with other preventive measures like condoms.
 To make an appointment or learn more, call 1-206-860-4447.OR